 9. Tam-Tams at Parc du Mont-Royal

-Things to do in Montreal increase manifold in the summers!
+Things to do in Montreal increase manifold in summer!
 Summer in Montreal is never dull.
-After months and months of depressing winter, Montrealers go slightly crazy with happiness when the temperatures go up and stay that way until the very last day of summer.
+After months and months of depressing winter, Montrealers go slightly crazy, rejoicing when the temperatures go up and stay keep that mood until the very last day of summer.

-For decades locals have gathered on balmy Sunday afternoons at the Mont-Royal park to have a picnic and enjoy listening to or joining spontaneous tam-tam circles.
+For decades locals have gathered on balmy Sunday afternoons at the Mont-Royal park to have a picnic and enjoy listening to or joining in on spontaneous tam-tam circles.
 Sundays at the parks have become more spectacular with the addition of DJ’s and other performance artists.
-Enjoy the day drumming, dancing, chilling, nursing a hangover or losing your shirt and joining a volleyball game.
-Join the Hara Krishna for half an hour if you are bored.
-These small Sunday festivals are very informal, so expect a relaxed attitude to some local exhibitionism and drinking and pot smoking during the musical acts.
+Enjoy the day drumming, dancing, chilling, nursing a hangover, or losing your shirt and joining a volleyball game.

 10. Summer Festivals of Montreal